jonbhanson/flutter_native_splash/README.md

 The package provides Android 12 support while maintaining the legacy splash screen for previous versions of Android.

-**_PLEASE NOTE:_** The splash screen may not appear when you launch the app from Android Studio.
-However, it should appear when you launch by clicking on the launch icon in Android.
+~~**_PLEASE NOTE:_** The splash screen may not appear when you launch the app from Android Studio.
+However, it should appear when you launch by clicking on the launch icon in Android.~~  This seems to be resolved now.

 **_PLEASE NOTE:_** There are a number of reports that non-Google launchers do not display the launch image correctly.
 If the launch image does not display correctly, please try the Google launcher to confirm that this package is working.

+**_PLEASE NOTE:_** The splash screen does not appear when you launch the app from a notification.
+Apparently this is the intended behavior on Android 12: [core-splashscreen Icon not shown when cold launched from notification](https://issuetracker.google.com/issues/199776339?pli=1).

 # Flavor Support